FOSS-IL/CS-Projects-2018/README.md

 ## Why this repository?
-This repository is intended to be a common space for all the software engineering projects made by IT batch in the year 2018.
+This repository is intended to be a common space for all the software engineering projects made by CS batch in the year 2018.
 Along with providing an easy way of monitoring projects and progress of the entire class, this repo is intended to promote collaboration and encourage ambitious projects among the participating members.
 Keeping this vision in mind, please find alongside this page a list of [project suggestions](project_suggestions.md).
 Choose one of the projects from this [list](project_suggestions.md) or take on any project that you find interesting.